reincarnation - cover.jpg

 *Represented by Contemporary Applied Arts, London

-I have used a ‘lost wax’ casting technique to give discarded objects a new life.
-Casting is a process through which wax models are immersed in plaster, the wax is then burnt out, and molten metal is poured into the resulting cavity.
-This is a conventional casting process, but instead of using wax, I have used discarded objects.
-An egg box, a plastic spoon, a stirrer, a mouthwash bottle, an artificial flower, a polystyrene burger box, and a stack of baking cases reincarnated in silver, rearranged, and given a new use, ready to serve for breakfast.
-Rubbish with another chance at life, to be used by generations to come, with a material value that can be traded instead of thrown away.
+I have used the ‘lost wax’ casting technique to give discarded objects a new life.
+This process involves immersing wax models in plaster, burning out the wax, and then pouring molten metal into the resulting cavity.
+While this is a conventional method, I have replaced the wax with discarded objects: an egg box, a plastic spoon, a stirrer, a mouthwash bottle, an artificial flower, a polystyrene burger box, and a stack of baking cases.
+These objects are reincarnated in silver, rearranged, and given new purpose—ready to serve for breakfast.

 Materials: Silver 925 / Photo Credits: Seng Jakoon